Metastability for the Curie-Weiss-Potts model with unbounded random interactions: Estimates of the harmonic sum

-The lower bound is obtained via a similar procedure by dropping the second and third terms and controlling the first term using \eqref{eq:harm:claim:1}.
-For an upper bound, we deal with the second term as in \eqref{eq:SjS0reg2}.
-The final term is controlled via \eqref{eq:measure_comp}.
+The lower bound is obtained via a similar procedure by dropping the second and third terms and using a similar argument as in \eqref{eq:h:lb:arg} to control the first term using \eqref{eq:harm:claim:1}.
+For an upper bound, we bound the harmonic sums appearing both in the first and third term by $1$, while dealing with the second term as in \eqref{eq:SjS0reg2}.
+The remaining ratio $\mu_{N}[\mathcal{S}_{0, N}] / \mu_{N}[\mathcal{S}_{1, N}]$ appearing in the final term is controlled via \eqref{eq:measure_comp}.

-Finally, when taking $\beta\geq\beta_4$ the proof is analogous with the third term not appearing as $\cM_{0,N}$ is not a metastable set.